Secured the first medically-supervised injecting centre (MSIC) in Victoria.

-The evidence before that committee was overwhelmingly supportive and the committee findings included:
+The evidence before that committee was overwhelmingly supportive of a MSIC and the committee findings included:

 — Drug use in North Richmond has reached crisis level.
 It is a major concern for residents, business owners and emergency services.